 So what happened to the true neighbourhood?

-It may have been lost over the changes and the chains but Barceloneta, the Barcelona beach neighbourhood, is bringing it back.
+It may have been lost over the changes and the chains but one neighbourhood is bringing it back: Barceloneta, the city’s beach neighbourhood.

 From impromptu street football games to animated arguments between old ladies lunching out on the stoop there’s nothing more Barcelonian than this.